 Reducing physical inactivity, especially amongst people with musculoskeletal health conditions should be a central part of a public health approach to tackling this issue.

-Arthritis Research UK has worked in collaboration with the Department of Health, NHS England, and Public Health England to identify clinically effective physical activity services.
+In addition to this policy statement Arthritis Research UK has also produced a full report on physical activity interventions for people with musculoskeletal conditions in collaboration with the Department of Health, NHS England, and Public Health England.
 You can read our full report here (PDF 534 KB).
-You can also read more about our Scottish Physical activity position (PDF 523 KB) by downloading our report.
+We have also produced a policy position paper specifically for Scotland which can be downloaded here: Scottish Physical activity position (PDF 523 KB).